erikdubois/AntergosGnome/README.md

 #2.
 Installation via script

 I run an installation script to quickly  get all my software after the installation of Antergos.
 For me this was quite a learning process, since I was a Redhat, Ubuntu, Linux Mint kind of guy over the last two decades.
+You will probably see this in my selection of software.

 The idea is to download (if you have internet connection) the i3 github files :